hanabi/hanabi.github.io/Reference.md

 * This would "heal" the problem, as Bob would not think that he has red 2 anymore.
 Thus, this clue is called a *Heal Clue*.
 * The original *Bluff* is called a *Disease Bluff*, since it requires healing.
 * The *Disease Bluff* interpretation is the highest priority interpretation!
+* More examples of a *Disease Bluff* can be found [here](https://github.com/Zamiell/hanabi-conventions/blob/master/examples/Disease_Bluff.md).

 #### 2) A *Pestilent Double Bluff* (with Cathy seeing zero copies):